ILIAS-eLearning/ILIAS/Services/Mail/README.md

 ## General

-Use different mail abstractions for different purposes.

-All of the following described classes MUST have a valid mail server configuration in the global
+All of the following described classes rely on a valid mail server configuration in the global
-ILIAS administration for testing purposes.
+ILIAS administration.

 The templates of each default mail can be found in `Services/Mail/templates/default`.